tonyfischetti/starlight/README.md

 `.starlight.rkt`.
 It populates the launcher window with targets defined in the aforementioned file.
 As you type a target into the input window, your the launcher will narrow down based on whether it matches what you are typing.
-Once the app field is narrowed down to one selection, striking the <Enter>
-key will run the code you assigned to that target.
+Once the app field is narrowed down to one selection, striking the "Enter" key will run the code you assigned to that target.
 The launcher window will then hide itself.

 Starlight starts a TCP server and listener on port 8080.
 Any request to `localhost:8080` will cause the launcher to re-appear.
 It disappears when you
   - run another target
-  - strike <Enter> with nothing in the input field
+  - strike "Enter" with nothing in the input field
   - or make another request to `localhost:8080`

 Since the launcher is always running, it appears very quickly.